Select a dateGo to today

 The House adjourned at 6.58pm until Monday 20 November at 2.30pm.

-The Grand Committee met in Moses Room at 1.01pm.
+The Grand Committee met in the Moses Room at 1.01pm.

 Schools A question was asked by Lord Bird and, after debate, answered by Lord Agnew of Oulton. (at 13:01)